idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 (these boundaries will receive a heat flux from MOOSE), boundaries 3, 4, and 8 are insulated, boundary 5 is a specified temperature, and boundary 6 is a zero-gradient outlet.
-The actual assignment of numeric values to these boundary conditions is then performed in the `.oudf` file.
-The `.oudf` file contains [!ac](OCCA) kernels that will be run on a [!ac](GPU) (if present).
+The actual assignment of numeric values to these boundary conditions is then performed in the `fluid.oudf` file.
+The `fluid.oudf` file contains [!ac](OCCA) kernels that will be run on a [!ac](GPU) (if present).
 Because this case does not have any user-defined source terms in nekRS, these [!ac](OCCA) kernels are only used to apply boundary conditions.
-The `.oudf` file is shown below.
+The `fluid.oudf` file is shown below.

 !listing /pbfhr/reflector/conduction/fluid.oudf

 The names of these functions correspond to the boundary conditions that were applied in the `.par` file - only the user-defined temperature and flux boundaries require user input in the `.oudf` file.
-For each function, the `bcData * bc` object contains all information about the current boundary that is "calling" the function; `bc->id` is the boundary ID, `bc->s` is the scalar (temperature) solution at the present [!ac](GLL) point, and `bc->flux` is the flux (of temperature) at the present [!ac](GLL) point.
+For each function, the `bcData` object contains all information about the current boundary that is "calling" the function; `bc->id` is the boundary ID, `bc->s` is the scalar (temperature) solution at the present [!ac](GLL) point, and `bc->flux` is the flux (of temperature) at the present [!ac](GLL) point.
 The `bc->wrk` array is a scratch space to which the heat flux values coming from MOOSE are written.
 These OCCA functions then get called directly within nekRS.

-Finally, the `.udf` file contains C++ functions that are user-defined functions through which interaction with the nekRS solution are performed.
+Finally, the `fluid.udf` file contains C++ functions that are user-defined functions through which interaction with the nekRS solution are performed.
 Here, the `UDF_Setup` function is called once at the very start of the nekRS simulation, and it is here that initial conditions are applied.
-The `.udf` file is shown below.
+The `fluid.udf` file is shown below.

 !listing /pbfhr/reflector/conduction/fluid.udf

-In `UDF_Setup`, the initial condition is applied manually by looping over all the [!ac](GLL) points and setting zero to each (recall that this is a non-dimensional simulation, such that $T^\dagger=0$ corresponds to a dimensional temperature of $T_{ref}$).
+The initial condition is applied manually by looping over all the [!ac](GLL) points and setting zero to each (recall that this is a non-dimensional simulation, such that $T^\dagger=0$ corresponds to a dimensional temperature of $T_{ref}$).
-Here, `nrs->cds->S` is the array holding the nekRS passive scalar solutions (of which there is only one for this example).
+Here, `nrs->cds->S` is the array holding the nekRS passive scalar solutions (of which there is only one for this example; for simulations with a $k$-$\tau$ turbulence model, additional scalars would be present).

 ### Execution and Postprocessing
   id=ep